-The release of the Vintage Twist n Turn Barbie Doll, also called TNT by collectors, was the beginning of the Mod Barbie Era.
+The Vintage Twist 'n Turn Barbie Doll release, also called TNT by collectors, was the beginning of the Mod Barbie Era.
 Barbie received a total makeover - a new face, a new hair style and a new body.
 The TNT Barbie has rooted eyelashes, bendable legs and a twist and turn waist.

 The Twist and Turn Waist Body was Patented in 1966.
 Every Barbie made since then with a TNT waist has the date 1966 on her bottom, leading many people to believe they have found a valuable vintage Barbie doll, when in fact they haven't.